-Editor's message: PAYE generally applies only to employees.
-However, there are circumstances where individuals who might not immediately appear to be employees are subject to income tax and national insurance contributions (NICs).
-Where an individual provides their services to a client via an intermediary such as a personal service company (an arrangement known as "off-payroll working"), but the relationship with the client would otherwise suggest employment status, then IR35 (also known as the "intermediaries legislation"), is likely to apply.
-If it does, the intermediary must operate PAYE and deduct income tax and NICs on salary paid to the individual.
+IR35 (also known as the "intermediaries legislation") is likely to apply where an individual provides their services to a client via an intermediary such as a personal service company (an arrangement known as "off-payroll working"), but the relationship with the client would otherwise suggest employment status.
+Previously, if IR35 applied, the intermediary had to operate PAYE and deduct income tax and national insurance contributions on salary paid to the individual.

 HR and legal information and guidance relating to IR35.